Showing posts with label A View of the Present State of Ireland. Show all posts

 10. Lewis, C. S. Spenser’s Images of Life.
 Ed.
 Alistair Fowler.
 Cambridge: Cambridge University Press, 1967.

 11. You'll note the exclusivity of C. S. Lewis in the section of secondary texts.
-This is not so much because I think he's said the last word - or even the best - on the subject, but mainly because I have such an extension collection of his works, both imaginative and critical.
+This is not so much because I think he's said the last word - or even the best - on the subject, but mainly because I have such an extensive collection of his works, both imaginative and critical.
 Nevertheless, it is true to say that the discussion of Spenser in his classic Allegory of Love is what got me interested in The Faerie Queene in the first place.

 My first (and, to date, only) reading of the full text of the Faerie Queene, all the way through, was in or around 1983, when I was starting out on my M.A. (the coursework for which mostly focussed on medieval and other early English writers).